Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Detailed Methodology

 \subsection{Prompts of TTPL}

-Our LLM-driven prompt framework for projection evolution consists of four core strategies (E1, E2, M1, M2) \cite{liu2024evolution}, each structured around three components: \textbf{task description}, \textbf{strategy-specific instructions}, \textbf{parent projection} and \textbf{template program}.
-In the following, we detail their design principles: \begin{itemize} \item \textbf{E1 (Exploratory Generation):} This prompt instructs LLMs to generate entirely new projection strategies by contrasting two existing approaches, explicitly avoiding structural similarities.
-It emphasizes divergence, requiring the LLM to innovate beyond the provided examples. \begin{dialogbox}[Prompt for E1] I need help designing an innovative coordinate normalize strategy function implemented in PyTorch to normalize a set of nodes' coordinate, aiming to maximize the final negative gap.
-The input is a tensor with shape (batch, num\_nodes, 2) and you must keep the 'all\_coors' be a tensor with the same shape as 'coor1'.
+Our LLM-driven prompt framework for projection evolution consists of four core strategies (E1, E2, M1, M2) \cite{liu2024evolution}, each structured around three components: \textbf{task description}, \textbf{strategy-specific instructions}, \textbf{parent projection}, and \textbf{template program}.
+In the following, we detail their design principles: \begin{itemize} \item \textbf{E1 (Exploratory Generation):} This prompt instructs an LLM to generate entirely new projection strategies by contrasting two existing approaches, explicitly avoiding structural similarities.
+It emphasizes divergence, requiring the LLM to innovate beyond the provided examples. \begin{dialogbox}[Prompt for E1] I need help designing an innovative coordinate normalization strategy function implemented in PyTorch to normalize a set of nodes' coordinates, aiming to maximize the final negative gap.
+The input is a tensor with shape (batch, num\_nodes, 2) and the 'all\_coors' must be a tensor with the same shape as 'coor1'.

 I have 2 existing algorithms with their codes as follows: